ParthShinde04/cse15l-lab-reports/lab-report-3/index.md

 # Part 1: Bugs
-This is the buggy code.
+This is the full buggy code.

 ```
 public class ArrayExamples {